 “The current economic conditions means that there will unfortunately be some businesses that do not emerge from lockdown,” Andy explained.
 “This will inevitably lead to an increase in vacant properties.”

 Securing vacant sites has been an important topic for insurers for many years; in light of recent circumstances, this is more prominent than ever.
 For those organisations assuming responsibility for properties that have become vacant, it is critical to assess the hazards presented by such premises and consider the appropriate measures we can implement to reduce the potential for loss or damage.

 The session provided the opportunity to consider specific insured perils in detail, from fire to theft.
 Andy shared some crucial insights and advice about mitigating these risks and remaining compliant to insurance requirements.
 Looking at a range of practical measures – from recommended methods to physically secure a site, to the benefits of deploying monitored CCTV systems – we were able to enrich our knowledge of what insurers will be looking for as businesses reopen.

-The expertise shared during this session will undoubtedly be useful as we move forwards, for both businesses who are considering how best to safely reopen their workplaces and for those responsible for managing properties which have become vacant.
-We hope that all who attended the session will be able to put the advice shared by our expert panellists into practice.
+The expertise shared during this session will undoubtedly be useful as we move forwards, for both businesses who are considering how best to safely reopen their workplaces and for those responsible for managing properties that have become vacant.
+We hope that all who attended the session will be able to put the advice shared by our expert panelists into practice.